sferik/twitter-ruby/README.md

 It's worth mentioning new error classes:

 * `Twitter::Error::GatewayTimeout`
-* `Twitter::Error::RateLimited`
+* `Twitter::Error::TooManyRequests`
 * `Twitter::Error::UnprocessableEntity`

 In previous versions of this library, rate limit errors were indicated by raising either `Twitter::Error::BadRequest` or `Twitter::Error::EnhanceYourCalm` (for the Search API).
-As of version 4, the library will raise `Twitter::Error::RateLimited` for all rate limit errors.
-The `Twitter::Error::EnhanceYourCalm` class has been aliased to `Twitter::Error::RateLimited`.
+As of version 4, the library will raise `Twitter::Error::TooManyRequests` for all rate limit errors.
+The `Twitter::Error::EnhanceYourCalm` class has been aliased to `Twitter::Error::TooManyRequests`.

 ### Identity Map